 You probably heard the expression, “A penny for your thoughts…” Isn’t that an offer that is far too little to hear the thoughts, opinions, and beliefs of our friends?
 For if we were to listen carefully to what they have to say, I’m sure there is a great deal we can learn.

-How about YOUR thoughts?
+How about your thoughts?
 How much are they worth?
 Their value and importance are incalculable.
 Why?
 Because your success and happiness depend on them.
 Do you know that each day winners, champions, and achievers have half the thoughts of ordinary folk?
 That’s because they spend twice the time mulling over them.

 A critical part of the mindset of champions is curiosity.
 Because they are curious, they ask questions.
 That’s why they spend twice as much time considering their thoughts, for they pose questions to themselves and then seek to answer them.
 No wonder they are successful.
 After all, questions are keys that unlock answers.
 They also help to focus the mind on one’s goals.
 Also, as Francis Bacon wrote, “Who questions much, shall learn much, and retain much.”

 Questions are empowering as their answers help us to solve problems and to advance.
 Since questioners are on a quest, they find life exciting.
 And when they find the answers they are looking for, they find life all the more enjoyable.
 There are no foolish questions.
 But there are fools.
 They are the ones who never ask questions.